vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

     [INFO] nebula-storaged(02b2091): Running as 26709, Listening on 9779
     ```

 * If the returned result is similar to the following one, there is a problem.
-You may also go to the [Nebula Graph community](https://discuss.nebula-graph.io/) for help.
+You may also go to the [NebulaGraph community](https://discuss.nebula-graph.io/) for help.

     ```bash
     [INFO] nebula-metad: Running as 25600, Listening on 9559